 Now, I’m no stranger to needles.
 As a kid, I had allergy tests, which involved making my back look like that Pinhead guy in the Hellraiser movies.
 I also got the shots, sometimes as many as four or six skin injections a week.
 I’m also a frequent flier at the dentist, who admires my ability to take a gram or two of liquid novacaine without flinching.
 I’ve also had liquid cortizone injections in my big toes to treat gout.
 That involved getting a smaller novacaine shot first, and then the big horse needle, which the doctor had to drive INTO THE MIDDLE of the joint of a toe that was so inflamed I could not walk, and then when he got it there, he would WIGGLE IT AROUND to distribute the steroid as he pumped it in.
 So this should be a walk in the park, right?

-The guy jabs in the needle in the side of my kneecap, which is pretty tender from being fucked up all week, but is also pretty numb from the spray.
+The guy jabs in the needle in the side of my kneecap, which is pretty tender from being messed up all week, but is also pretty numb from the spray.
 I could really feel the needle going in.
 And staying in.
 And he pulled back the syringe like he was pulling gravy out of the pan to baste an extra-large turkey, and I’m wondering, “when the fuck is my knee going to stop exuding fluid?”
 And then he GRABS MY KNEECAP AND STARTS MOVING IT AND FUCKING AROUND WITH IT TO GET MORE FLUID OUT.

 And then it’s done.
 And he shows me this giant baster, which contains about three ounces of fluid that’s roughly the color of a hot and sour soup from a Chinese restaurant.
 Now, I’ve seen some weird shit in the health arena.
 I’ve seen a video feed of the inside of my intestine.
 I’ve seen an x-ray video in real-time of me swallowing.
 I’ve seen a nail go through my hand.
 I’ve seen a dentist show me my wisdom tooth pulled out in about four pieces.
 But seeing a bunch of joint fluid that was just in my knee, well that’s a new one.